HectorMacassa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-6-create_local_variable - this script creates a local variable 7-create_global_variable - this script created a global variable 8-true_knowledge - this script prints the addition of 128 to a stored variable
+6-create_local_variable - this script creates a local variable 7-create_global_variable - this script created a global variable 8-true_knowledge - this script prints the addition of 128 to a stored variable 9-divide_and_rule - this script prints the result of POWER divided by DIVIDE